One flower market.

 Six lives uprooted forever.

-Sometimes, uprooting the thorn-filled past is the only way we bloom…
+Sometimes, uprooting the thorn-filled past is the only way to bloom…

-TESSA LEWIS is set to embark on a Big-Time Career and marry Toronto’s fastest rising lawyer, who loves her to pieces.
-But life wasn’t always sunshine and roses, and when a visit to a flower market from her childhood sparks fragmented memories of the mother she lost too soon, Tessa puts her entire future on hold to work there, determined to come to terms with her past.
+High achiever Tessa Lewis has finished graduate school and is set to embark on a Big-Time Career and marry Will Westlake, the adoring lawyer from Toronto’s most powerful family.
+But her life wasn’t always sunshine and roses, and when an unexpected encounter at a flower market sparks disjointed memories of a mother lost too soon, Tessa pauses her future for one summer to work there, determined to come to terms with the past.

 Such a unique and heartwarming story about found family.
 As a huge fan of multiple-POV stories, I thoroughly enjoyed diving into each of these well drawn characters, and watching their fears and hopes converge in a wonderful flower shop I wish I could visit.